Geocodio/docs/source.html.md

 * Family households (Table #B11001)
   * total; married-couple family; other family; other family: male householder, no wife present; other family: female householder, no husband present; non-family households; non-family households -- householder living alone; non-family households -- householder not living alone
 * Household type by population (Table #B11002)
-  * total; in family households; in married-couple family; in married-couple family: relatives; in married-couple family: non-relatives; in male householder, no wife present, family; in male householder, no wife present, family: relatives; in male householder, no wife present, family: nonrelatives; in female householder, no husband present, family; in female householder, no husband present, family: relatives; in female householder, no husband present, family: in nonfamily households
+  * total; in family households; in married-couple family; in married-couple family: relatives; in married-couple family: non-relatives; in male householder, no spouse present, family; in male householder, no spouse present, family: relatives; in male householder, no spouse present, family: nonrelatives; in female householder, no spouse present, family; in female householder, no spouse present, family: relatives; in female householder, no spouse present, family: in nonfamily households
 * Marital status (Table #B12001)
   * never married; now married; now married: married, spouse present; married, spouse absent; married, spouse absent: separated; married, spouse absent: other; married, spouse absent, widowed; married, spouse absent, divorced; male never married; female never married
+* Family Type by Presence and Age of Own Children Under 18 Years (Table #B11003)
+  * total; married-couple family; married-couple family: with own children of the householder under 18 years; married-couple family: with own children of the householder under 18 years: under 6 years only; married-couple family: with own children of the householder under 18 years: under 6 years and 6 to 17 years; married-couple family: with own children of the householder under 18 years: 6 to 17 years only; married-couple family: no own children of the householder under 18 years; other family; other family: male householder, no spouse present; other family: male householder, no spouse present: with own children of the householder under 18 years; other family: male householder, no spouse present: with own children of the householder under 18 years: under 6 years only; other family: male householder, no spouse present: with own children of the householder under 18 years: under 6 years and 6 to 17 years; other family: male householder, no spouse present: with own children of the householder under 18 years: 6 to 17 years only; other family: male householder, no spouse present: no own children of the householder under 18 years; other family: female householder, no spouse present; other family: female householder, no spouse present: with own children of the householder under 18 years; other family: female householder, no spouse present: with own children of the householder under 18 years: under 6 years only; other family: female householder, no spouse present: with own children of the householder under 18 years: under 6 years and 6 to 17 years; other family: female householder, no spouse present: with own children of the householder under 18 years: 6 to 17 years only; other family: female householder, no spouse present: no own children of the householder under 18 years
+* Average Household Size of Occupied Housing Units by Tenure (Table #B25010)
+  * total; owner occupied; renter occupied
+* Own Children Under 18 Years by Family Type and Age (Table #B09002)
+  * total; in married-couple families; in married-couple families: under 3 years; in married-couple families: 3 and 4 years; in married-couple families: 5 years; in married-couple families: 6 to 11 years; in married-couple families: 12 to 17 years; in other families; in other families: male householder, no spouse present; in other families: male householder, no spouse present: under 3 years; in other families: male householder, no spouse present: 3 and 4 years; in other families: male householder, no spouse present: 5 years; in other families: male householder, no spouse present: 6 to 11 years; in other families: male householder, no spouse present: 12 to 17 years; in other families: female householder, no spouse present; in other families: female householder, no spouse present: under 3 years; in other families: female householder, no spouse present: 3 and 4 years; in other families: female householder, no spouse present: 5 years; in other families: female householder, no spouse present: 6 to 11 years; in other families: female householder, no spouse present: 12 to 17 years

 <aside class="notice">
 We recognize that household composition is a sensitive subject.
 Accordingly, we report the categories exactly as the Census Bureau provides.
 We recognize that the categories listed may not be all-inclusive or use preferred terminology.